 Phone: (704) 687-5969

-I am fortunate to be able to work with colleagues in many other disciplines in the U.S. and from around the world.
+I am fortunate and proud to be able to work with colleagues in many other disciplines in the U.S. and from around the world.
 My collaborators include scholars from academic fields of landscape planning and design, computer science, information technology, sociology, philosophy, ecology, economics, civil and environmental engineering, and mathematics.